To explore and use an API, simply:

 • a Regenerate link to generate a new secondary key.
 This can be for a number of reasons including a key being compromised or you simply just want a new key.

-Native OAuth Application-flow
+Native OAuth Application-flow section

 • Instructions